anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 ```
 <pre class="output">
 {'evaluated_expectations': 2,
+ 'success_percent': 50.0,
  'successful_expectations': 1,
- 'unsuccessful_expectations': 1,
+ 'unsuccessful_expectations': 1}
- 'success_percent': 50.0}
 </pre>

+Once we've validated our rule-based expectations, we need to quantitatively measure drift across the different features in our data.

 ### Univariate

-Once we've validated our rule-based expectations, we need to quantitatively measure drift.
-Traditionally, in order to compare two different sets of points to see if they come from the same distribution, we use [two-sample hypothesis testing](https://en.wikipedia.org/wiki/Two-sample_hypothesis_testing){:target="_blank"} on the distance measured by a test.
+Our task may involve univariate (1D) features that we will want to monitor.
+While there are many types of hypothesis tests we can use, a popular option is the [Kolmogorov-Smirnov (KS) test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test){:target="_blank"}.

 #### Kolmogorov-Smirnov (KS) test

-For example, a Kolmogorov-Smirnov (KS) test, which determines the maximum distance between two distribution's cumulative density functions.
+The KS test determines the maximum distance between two distribution's cumulative density functions.
+Here, we'll measure if there is any drift on the size of our input text feature between two different data subsets.

-> We want to monitor the distribution of the # of tags for a given input so we can capture issues around irregular inference behavior.
-Other univariate data we may want to monitor include # of tokens in text, % of unknown tokens in text, etc.
+!!! tip
+    While text is a direct feature in our task, we can also monitor other implicit features such as % of unknown tokens in text (need to maintain a training vocabulary), etc. While they may not be used for our machine learning model, they can be great indicators for detecting drift.

 ```python linenums="1"
 from alibi_detect.cd import KSDrift